The purpose of having a career goal statement is to give you a clear and inspiring direction for the future.

 The first is if your career goal statement does not read as authentic.
 Or perhaps appears to be somewhat unrealistic.
 You will likely be passionate about your career goals.
 So a good idea is to get some other trusted people to read your statement.
 As a matter of fact, you should ask other people to read your entire CV for you.
 Ask them their opinion.

 The second situation is similar to the first.
 It is where your career goal statement is ambitious but you are unable to demonstrate much evidence in relation to pursuing your career goal.
 In this case, you may wish to temper your career goal statement somewhat to fit your achievements to date.
 Or perhaps you could consider an alternative.
-The third situation may be where your CV is being used for multiple job applications and you are only able to submit the one CV.
-In this situation it will be risky having a CV that has a career goal statement that does not fit with all jobs you are interviewing for.
+The third situation may be where your CV is being used for multiple job applications and you are only able to submit one CV.
+In this situation, it will be risky having a CV that has a career goal statement that does not fit with all jobs you are interviewing for.

 Are there alternatives to career goal statements?